 Each protocol described involves several critical steps.
-After preparing an MCD:cholesterol mixture at an 8:1 molar ratio to ensure the saturation of MCD with cholesterol, it is critical to cover the flask with at least two layers of paraffin film and set in a slowly shaking 37 °C water bath overnight.
+After preparing an MCD:cholesterol mixture at an 8:1 molar ratio to ensure the saturation of MCD with cholesterol, it is critical to cover the flask with at least two layers of paraffin film and set it in a slowly shaking 37 °C water bath overnight.
 When dissecting tissues for cholesterol treatment it is important to be gentle to ensure that the tissue is not stretched or cut.
 After permeabilizing the tissue to facilitate dye penetration, it is critical to thoroughly wash the tissue segments in PBS.
 Tissue staining in fillipin needs to be performed in the dark, and the fillipin needs to be meticulously washed out after the staining is completed.

-With the oocytes, critical steps include sonicating the lipids to prepare the cholesterol-enriched phospholipid-based dispersions, where it is critical to ensure that the dispersion in the glass tube vibrates gently, forming small waves to avoid separation of the cholesterol from the dispersion.
+When preparing cholesterol-enriched phospholipid-based dispersions, it is critical to ensure that the dispersion in the glass tube vibrates gently, forming small waves to avoid separation of the cholesterol from the dispersion.
 For cholesterol treatment of Xenopus oocytes, it is important to transfer the oocytes from the ND96 medium to the well with the cholesterol-enriched phospholipid-based dispersion with as little medium as possible while not exposing the oocytes to air to keep the oocytes intact.
 It is important to note that due to the intrinsic machinery in tissues, cells, and Xenopus oocytes, cholesterol levels may equilibrate, and then return back to their original levels over time.
 Consequently, functional studies need to be carried out immediately after the incubation time.
-Here, we have demonstrated this notion in cerebral arteries enriched with cholesterol, showing that the increase in cholesterol levels 2 h after a 1 h incubation period is approximately half of what it was immediately after the incubation period.
+Here, we have demonstrated this notion in cerebral arteries enriched with cholesterol, showing that the increase in cholesterol levels 2 h after a 1 h incubation period was approximately half of the increase observed immediately after the incubation period.

 Despite following the critical steps described above, several challenges may arise.
 For example, an increase in cholesterol levels may not be observed following the cholesterol-enriching treatment.
 If this is the case, it may be necessary to increase the concentration of cholesterol in the cholesterol-enriching media.
 The same applies for cholesterol enrichment of tissues, cells, and Xenopus oocytes.
 However, in the preparation of treatments using the MCD:cholesterol complex approach, the amount of MCD should be increased with the increase in cholesterol concentration to maintain an 8:1 molar ratio with cholesterol.
 Additionally, it may be necessary to prepare a fresh cholesterol-enriching solution, because cholesterol tends to precipitate out of the solution, and the solution loses its cholesterol-enriching efficiency.
-Subsequent to cholesterol enrichment, no filipin signal may be observed.
+Subsequent to cholesterol enrichment, it is possible that a filipin signal will not be observed.
 If this is the case, it may be necessary to use a fresh filipin powder to prepare a new stock and repeat the experiment.
 Filipin fluorescence declines quickly, and the stock solution cannot be stored for more than several days.
 One limitation of filipin staining is that it seems to recognize steroids other than cholesterol.
-For instance, we have recently demonstrated an increase in filipin-associated fluorescence signal in rat cerebral arteries following enrichment with coprostanol45.
+For instance, we have recently demonstrated an increase in the filipin-associated fluorescence signal in rat cerebral arteries following enrichment with coprostanol45.
 Thus, filipin staining results should be interpreted with caution, and when in doubt, alternative approaches should be employed to corroborate the results.
 One possibility would be to perform a biochemical assay through the application of a commercially available cholesterol oxidase-based kit.